fastify/fastify/docs/Plugins-Guide.md

 ```js
 fastify.decorate('util', (a, b) => a + b)
 ```
-Now you can access your utility just by doing `fastify.util` whenever you need it, even inside your test.<br/>
+Now you can access your utility just by doing `fastify.util` whenever you need it, even inside your test.

 And here's starts the magic; do you remember that few lines above we talked about encapsulation?
 Well, using `register` and `decorate` in conjunction enable exactly that, let me show you an example to clarify this:
 ```js
 fastify.register((instance, opts, next) => {